What is tautomerism?

 The phenomenon that arises due to the shifting of protons from the open chain and converting them into a closed chain.

-Ring chain tautomerism
+ring chain tautomerism

 4. Non-carbonyl tautomerism: